chickens2/pony-comic-generator/README.md

 ## Technical Notes

 * Images in the backgrounds folder really don't need to be any larger than 500px in any dimension.
 Install `ImageMagick` and use `convert <imagename> -resize "500^>" <newname>` to scale the images down a bit.
 Further optimisation may be used with the `jpegoptim` and `optipng` commands.
-* The program currently completely chokes up if there are any non-image entities in the backgrounds folder.
-This means:
-	1. Mac users need to make sure there aren't any `.DS_Store` or `.trashes` files there.
-Use `rm backgrounds/.DS_Store` if you receive complaints about that file.
-	2. You can't put subfolders in the backgrounds directory or else the program poops its pants. 💩
 * Symlinks *do* work in the backgrounds folder.
 Please don't send in a PR containing symlinks.
 * Options for `shuffle_mode`:
 	* `0`: pony is procedurally-chosen from the username, except for the ones defined in the config file